Arthur640-ctrl/Chat-GPT-From-Scratch/README.md

   tokenizer.load_vocab(filename)
   ```
   In 'filname', you need to put the name/path of the file.
+*NOTE : When you load a file, you don't need to train the tokenizer*

 After train the Tokenizer or load the vocabulary, you can encode or decode string.